sakshamsingh01/First-Projects/instructions.md

 ### Step Three: Push your changes to your forked repository

   - You have made many interesting changes.
 So now how do we get these changes online.
-Follow the step below
+Follow the step below:

    - Open the **Termninal (or Command Line)** and **cd** to the **First-Projects** folder:
    > cd <path to the *First Project* folder>